 You can add up to five levels of portfolio backlogs.
 And, each team can choose which backlogs appear for them to work on.

 The process to add another portfolio backlog differs slightly depending on the process model you use.

-- For Hosted XML: You'll first export your process, add or update definition files, and then import that process to either update existing team projects or use it to create a team project.
+- For Hosted XML: You'll first export your process, add or update definition files, and then import that process to either update existing projects or use it to create a project.

 - Export the files you need

 - Update ProcessConfiguration to add the Initiative portfolio backlog

 - Update your project and verify your changes

 You can apply the same steps if you work with a project based on the Scrum or CMMI process.
 When you're done, you'll get to manage your portfolio of projects by grouping work within these four levels: User Stories (or Product backlog items or Requirements), Features, Epics, and Initiatives.

 - If you aren't the organization owner or a member of the Project Collection Administrator's group, get added as an administrator.
 You need these permissions to customize the project.